jmanueltorress/code_ONE/README.md

 # code-ONE
-**Code & Challenges carried out in the OneEducation by Oracle+AluraLatam training.
+**Code & Challenges perform in the OneEducation by Oracle+AluraLatam training.

 1.-Logic 1: